 - Welcome drink in Madrid and Aveleda Vinho Verde wine tasting

-- Special Highlights - Flamenco dance class Seville, River Douro tapas lunch cruise
+- Hand Selected Albatross Experiences - Flamenco dance class Seville, port warehouse visit and tasting, River Douro lunch cruise

 - Local guides as described in the itinerary

 - ALL tips to your Tour Manager, Driver and Local Guides

 - Personal audio system whilst on tour

 - Free WiFi on most coaches and at hotels

 - Albatross Travel App and ‘On Tour’ Travel Map